Teklemariam Shanko

-Teklemariam Shanko Balcha (ተክለማርያም ሻንቆ; born 2 January 1998) is an Ethiopian professional footballer who plays as a goalkeeper for Ethiopian Premier League club Defence Force and the Ethiopia national team.
+Teklemariam Shanko Balcha (ተክለማርያም ሻንቆ; born 2 January 1998) is an Ethiopian professional footballer who plays as a goalkeeper for Ethiopian Premier League club Ethiopian Insurance and the Ethiopia national team.

 International career

 In 2016, Shanko played for the Ethiopia national under-20 team during their participation in the 2017 Africa U-20 Cup of Nations qualification.
 He has been named to the senior national team for 2021 AFCON qualifiers.